 Assessment across Brooklands

 We use a pupil centred approach to assessment, pupils Educational and Health Care Plan (EHCP) shapes the individual assessment measures used to monitor progress.
-Every pupil’s progress in the Brooklands is measured and recorded on their own learning journey.
+Every pupil’s progress in the Brooklands is measured and recorded on their own learning journey and personal learning goals.
 The learning journeys vary slightly according to which curriculum they access but do work on the same principal of increasing points with increasing progress.
 The learning journeys are updated regularly and pupil point’s progress is passed on to senior leadership during assessment week once a term.
 Pupils are assessed against each academic learning journey outcome as to whether they are emerging, developing or secure.
 For the personal marching on Journeys pupils are assessed against an independence scale as to whether they are or need, physical help, modelling help, verbal prompts, gestural prompts, Independent or Independent secure.
 The academic learning journeys can be cross referenced to former P levels and age related expectations used for the new National Curriculum Pupil’s progress towards their end of key stage targets.
 Progress is monitored by the leadership team and placed in to 4 categories rapid, good, expected and not met.
 This is based on and compared with our pupil’s data and progress of similar schools.
 Progress meetings take place every term between teachers and the leadership team to discuss individual pupil progress, any pupils highlighted as not on track may then be targeted for additional support.